Ebazhanov/linkedin-skill-assessments-quizzes/jquery/jquery-quiz.md

 - [x] `$('.feedback').addClass('success');`
 - [ ] `$('.feedback').css('.success');`

 #### Q8.
-Below is an example page snippet that includes a couple of messages in a list, and a code snippet that retrieves a few hundred messages from a API endpoints using AJAX.
-How might we add these items to the page snippet in a way that avoids performance problems with DOM insertions?
+The following page snippet includes a couple of messages in a list, and a code snippet that retrieves a few hundred messages from an API endpoint using AJAX.
+How can you add these new items to the .message-area--list element in the most performant way?

 ```html
 <div class="message-area">